Local Government by-elections

 - an independent candidate.

-- at least 300 voters in the case of a settlement with a population exceeding 10,000 but not exceeding 100,000,
+- at least 300 voters in the case of a municipality with a population exceeding 10,000 but not exceeding 100,000,

-In settlements with a population of 10,000 or less, the number of recommendations required for nomination shall be determined by the head of the local election office on the 66th day before the election, based on the electoral roll data of the 67th day before the election.
+In municipalities with a population of 10,000 or less, the number of recommendations required for nomination shall be determined by the head of the local election office (LEO) on the 66th day before the election, based on the electoral register data of the 67th day before the election.
 The required number of recommendations shall be made known to the concerned parties by the head of the LEO in the form of a notice/announcement/etc. The number of recommendations shall also be published locally in the usual manner (website, notice board, local newspaper), and candidates and nominating organizations may also request information directly from the local election office, which may also directly notify known candidates and nominating organizations.

 Recommendation

-Requesting Recommendation Forms
+Requesting Recommendation Sheets

-A recommendation form may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
+A recommendation sheet may be requested after the announcement of the by-election by a voter intending to run as an independent candidate, or by a person authorized to represent a legally registered nominating organization.
 The A4 form is used for submitting the request, which can be submitted by anyone, without authorization, to the election office operating alongside the election commission of the place of candidacy.

-Name Display
+Name

 - the voter intending to run as a candidate,